 - your baby is less likely to be born too early and have to face the additional breathing, feeding and health problems that often go with being premature

-- you will reduce the risk of cot death, also called sudden infant death (find out about reducing the risk of cot death)
+- you will reduce the risk of cot death, also known as sudden infant death syndrome

-Stopping smoking will also benefit your baby later in life.
-Children whose parents smoke are more likely to suffer from asthma and other more serious illnesses that may need hospital treatment.
+Stopping smoking now will also help your baby later in life.
+Children whose parents smoke are more likely to suffer from asthma and other serious illnesses that may need hospital treatment.

 The sooner you stop smoking, the better.
-Even if you stop in the last few weeks of your pregnancy this will benefit you and your baby.
+But even if you stop in the last few weeks of your pregnancy this will benefit you and your baby.

 If your partner or anyone else who lives with you smokes, their smoke can affect you and the baby both before and after birth.
 You may also find it more difficult to stop if someone around you smokes.

-Second-hand smoke can also reduce birthweight and increase the risk of cot death.
-Babies whose parents smoke are more likely to be admitted to hospital for bronchitis and pneumonia during the first year of life.
-More than 17,000 children under the age of five are admitted to hospital every year because of the effects of second-hand smoke.
+Secondhand smoke can also reduce the baby's birthweight and increase the risk of cot death.
+Babies whose parents smoke are more likely to be admitted to hospital for bronchitis and pneumonia during their first year.

-To find out more about quitting and to get support, your partner can call the NHS Smoking Helpline on 0800 0224 332.
+To find out more about quitting and to get support, your partner can call NHS Smokefree on 0300 123 1044.